Mathematical Analysis

 It is assumed that an incoming student of this branch has sufficient knowledge of the following topics and fields:

-Differential calculus of one and several real variables.
-Integral calculus of one real variable.
-Measure theory, Lebesgue measure and Lebesgue integral.
-Basic algebra (matrix calculus, vector spaces).
+calculus of one real variable.
+Measure theory, Lebesgue measure and

-Foundations of general topology (metric and topological spaces, completeness and compactness), complex analysis (Cauchy integral theorem, residue theorem, conformal maps) and functional analysis (Banach and Hilbert spaces, dual spaces, bounded operators, compact operators, basic theory of distributions).
+- –Foundations of general topology (metric and topological spaces, completeness and compactness), complex analysis (Cauchy integral theorem, residue theorem, conformal maps) and functional analysis (Banach and Hilbert spaces, dual spaces, bounded operators, compact operators, basic theory of distributions).

-Elements of the theory of ordinary differential equations (basic properties of solutions and maximal solutions, linear systems, stability theory) and of partial differential equations (quasilinear first order equations, Laplace theorem and heat equation – fundamental solution and maximum principle, wave equation – fundamental solution, finite speed of wave propagation).
+- –Elements of the theory of ordinary differential equations (basic properties of solutions and maximal solutions, linear systems, stability theory) and of partial differential equations (quasilinear first order equations, Laplace theorem and heat equation – fundamental solution and maximum principle, wave equation – fundamental solution, finite speed of wave propagation).

 Should an incoming student not meet these entry requirements, the coordinator of the study programme may assign a method of acquiring the necessary knowledge and abilities, which may for example mean taking selected bachelor's courses, taking a reading course with an instructor, or following tutored independent study.